UVADS/orientation-technical/workshop-hpc/README.md

 ## Introduction
 1. `whois` lpa2a
 2. Goals for today
-    * Define HPC
-    * Motivate the need for HPC
+    * Define and Motivate HPC
-    * Describe our plan
-    * Present the Data Scientist Minimum
+    * Prt I: Present the Data Scientist Minimum
-    * Make individual plans for building HPC proficiency
+    * Part II: Make individual plans for building HPC proficiency
-    * But really, I just want you to ask questions
+    * _Secret goal: But really, I just want you to ask questions_

 ## Preamble